 Fall is just around the corner, and we are most excited for all the festivals!
 Nothing beats a fall festival, and here in Cincinnati, you can expect more than apple cider and hay mazes (though we adore those just as much as the next guy).
-We’re talking festivals with duels, jesters, 800-pound pumpkins, U-Pick sunflowers and more!
+As we navigate the season under COVID-19, we are happy to report that many of our favorite fall festivals are on!

 Today we’re sharing 10 Under-the-Radar Fall Festivals in Cincinnati you won’t want to miss: